torvalds/linux/Documentation/networking/dsa/dsa.rst

 DSA directly utilizes SWITCHDEV when interfacing with the bridge layer, and more specifically with its VLAN filtering portion when configuring VLANs on top of per-port slave network devices.
-Since DSA primarily deals with MDIO-connected switches, although not exclusively, SWITCHDEV's prepare/abort/commit phases are often simplified into a prepare phase which checks whether the operation is supported by the DSA switch driver, and a commit phase which applies the changes.

 As of today, the only SWITCHDEV objects supported by DSA are the FDB and VLAN objects.

 Device Tree
 -----------